Lesterpaintstheworld/terminal-velocity/story/act3/act3_crisis/02_004_resolution_mechanisms.md

 ## Resolution Mechanisms
 - **Collaborative Solutions**: Isabella and Marcus work together to address the ethical dilemmas posed by their differing views, showcasing their ability to navigate ideological differences.
 - **Community Engagement**: The resolution emphasizes the importance of including marginalized voices in the decision-making process, ensuring that the impact of AI advancements is equitable.
+- **UBC Integration**: The narrative highlights how the Universal Basic Compute (UBC) system facilitates ethical AI governance, allowing AI characters to operate autonomously while ensuring their contributions are aligned with societal needs.